earthstar-project/willow-rs/willow_test_vectors/src/vector_repo_readme.md

 - encoding of the end of the subspace range, or empty string if the subspace range is open
 - encoding of the start of the path range
 - encoding of the end of the path range, or empty string if the path range is open
+- encoding of the start of the timestamp range as an 8-byte big-endian integer
+- encoding of the end of the timestamp range as an 8-byte big-endian integer, or empty string if the timestamp range is open

+## An Absolute Encoding Relation for Area

+- First byte is a header of bitflags:
+    - most significant bit: `1` iff the subspace is `any`.
+    - third-most significant bit: `1` iff the timestamp range is open.
+    - remaining six bits: arbitrary.
+- encoding of the subspace id, or empty string if the subspace is `any`
+- encoding of the path
-- encoding of the start of the timestamp range as an 8-byte little-endian integer
+- encoding of the start of the timestamp range as an 8-byte big-endian integer
-- encoding of the end of the timestamp range as an 8-byte little-endian integer, or empty string if the timestamp range is open
+- encoding of the end of the timestamp range as an 8-byte big-endian integer, or empty string if the timestamp range is open